Chaitanya-030/Mini-Bank-System-Database/README.md

 *******************************************************************************************************************************************************************

+# Steps to run DDL commands and INSERT queries in one go :
 Within the ALL_Scripts folder, there exists a master.sql file.
 To execute this file using the psql tool within a specific schema, use the command:

 \i <path_to_your_file/master.sql>